VLBI astrometry of radio stars to link radio and optical celestial reference frames - II. 11 radio stars: Data reduction

 The raw data were correlated by the VLBA DiFX software correlator \citep{2007PASP..119..318D} in Socorro.
 A preliminary calibration with standard PR workflow using the primary calibrator was applied to the visibility data:

-\begin{enumerate} \item Amplitude calibration with the AIPS tasks $\texttt{ACCOR}$ and $\texttt{APCAL}$, where the former automatically corrects amplitudes in cross-correlation spectra and the latter corrects based on system temperature and gain curve tables. \item Parallactic angle and Earth Orientation Parameters (EOP) correction with the AIPS task $\texttt{CLCOR}$. \item Ionospheric Faraday rotation and dispersive delay correction with the AIPS task $\texttt{TECOR}$ based on the global ionosphere maps provided by the Jet Propulsion Laboratory (JPL). \item Manual phase calibration with the AIPS task $\texttt{FRING}$, i.e., fringe fitting with a fringe finder to remove electronic phase differences among different IF bands. \item Fringe fitting ($\texttt{FRING}$) with the primary calibrator and apply the result to the target and all secondary calibrators. \end{enumerate}
+\begin{enumerate} \item Amplitude calibration with the Astronomical Image Processing System \citep[AIPS,][]{2003ASSL..285..109G} tasks $\texttt{ACCOR}$ and $\texttt{APCAL}$, where the former automatically corrects amplitudes in cross-correlation spectra and the latter corrects based on system temperature and gain curve tables. \item Parallactic angle and Earth Orientation Parameters (EOP) correction with the AIPS task $\texttt{CLCOR}$. \item Ionospheric Faraday rotation and dispersive delay correction with the AIPS task $\texttt{TECOR}$ based on the global ionosphere maps provided by the Jet Propulsion Laboratory (JPL). \item Manual phase calibration with the AIPS task $\texttt{FRING}$, i.e., fringe fitting with a fringe finder to remove electronic phase differences among different intermediate frequency (IF) bands. \item Fringe fitting ($\texttt{FRING}$) with the primary calibrator and apply the result to the target and all secondary calibrators. \end{enumerate}

 Most of the non-spatial systematic errors were removed through the PR procedure above.
-Then serial MultiView \citep[sMV,][]{2025AJ....170....4Z} was applied to remove the spatial-structure errors.
+Then serial MultiView \citep[sMV,][]{2025AJ....170....4Z} was applied to remove the residual spatial-structure errors.
 The sMV is an implementation of the MultiView techniques that enables automatic phase ambiguity correction.
 In order to include the time-domain information and detect ``phase wrap'' robustly, the sMV operates on the time series of calibrator scans, rather than fitting independent linear phase gradients to each scan group as done in the conventional MultiView implementation.
 Fringe fitting with the secondary calibrators separately yields their residual phases relative to the primary calibrator, since the fringe fitting result with the primary calibrator has already been applied to them.
 Under the assumption that the residual phases change continuously, the phase plane should be highly predictable over a short time range, enabling ambiguity detection.
 The phase plane is iteratively rotated to follow the changes in the residual phase time series, and then the phase correction to be applied to the target can be interpolated in the space and time domain.